 Some of the principal treatments carried out by Mr Andrew Mahon at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire South Bank Hospital.

-Mr Mahon was born in South Wales and is married with three children.
+I was born in South Wales and am married with three children.

-He is a keen cyclist.
-Although he no longer competes he devotes much of his free time taking his children to compete national cycling events and swimming events.
-He also enjoys cooking and reading.
+I am a keen cyclist.
+Although I no longer compete, I devote much of my free time taking my children to compete at national cycling and swimming events.
+I also enjoy cooking and reading.

-He believes that his family’s experience in competitive sports has given him great insight into the needs of active people dealing with injury and he always tries to treat his patients in the way in which he would like to be treated.
+I believe that my family’s experience in competitive sports has given me great insight into the needs of active people dealing with injury and I always try to treat my patients in the way in which I would like to be treated.